pyrddlgym-project/pyRDDLGym/docs/gurobi.rst

 Baselines: The Gurobi MIP Planner
 ===============

-In this tutorial, we discuss the limitations of the JAX planner and present an alternative framework that automatically compiles RDDL code into a Gurobi mixed-integer program (MIP) that can be optimized to compute optimal controls.
+In this tutorial, we discuss the compilation of RDDL into a Gurobi mixed-integer program (MIP) for computing optimal actions.
+The Gurobi planner can optimize discrete state/action problems where the JAX planner could perform poorly.

 Setting up the Gurobi Planner
 -------------------

-The Gurobi planner can optimize many discrete state/action problems where the JAX planner could perform poorly.
 To run the Gurobi planner, you will need to install a valid academic or institutional `Gurobi license <https://www.gurobi.com/academia/academic-program-and-licenses/>`_, as well as the Gurobi python package version 10.0.1 or later